maruel/dlibox/go/pio/README.md

 ## Design

+_For device drivers developpers_:

 See [DESIGN.md](DESIGN.md) for the goals, requirements and driver lifetime management.
-It is a required reading (it's okay to skim a bit) before contribution.
+It is a required reading (it's okay to skim a bit but don't tell anyone, shhh!) before contribution.

 ## Contributions